-Ian Cedric Player (born March 15, 1927) is a South African environmental educator, conservationist, sportsman and activist.
+Ian Cedric Player (1927-2014) was a South African environmental educator, conservationist, sportsman and activist, widely known for saving the White Rhino from extinction through Operation Rhino.

 In 1951 Ian Player initiated the Dusi Canoe Marathon, between Pietermaritzburg and Durban, South Africa.
 The race now attracts over 2,000 competitors each year from around the globe.
 Ian Player won the first six-day race in 1951 despite being bitten by a night adder during the course.
 Two more victories followed in 1953 and 1954.
-He is a founder member of the Natal Canoe Club.
-Canoeing is now acknowledged as an important competitive sport as well as raising conservation awareness.
+He was a founding member of the Natal Canoe Club.
+Canoeing is now acknowledged as an important competitive sport and the Dusi Canoe Marathon continues to raise awareness for conservation issues.

 His conservation career started under Col. J.Vincent with the Natal Parks, Game and Fish Preservation Board in 1952.
 By 1954 he was promoted to Senior Ranger and in 1962 Senior Warden of iMfolozi Game Reserve.
 Whilst Warden of the iMfolozi Game Reserve, he spearheaded two key initiatives: